NRCardenas/-AFNT-Autonomous-Financial-News-Tool/README.md

 ## Contact:

-For more information, please feel free to contact.
+For more information, please feel free to contact any of the authors.

 ## Creators (github):
 Sebastian Arturo Saturno Teles -> saturnos3